DBCLS

 Setup Guide

-TogoMCP can be connected to various AI platforms.
-Choose your platform below:
+Connect TogoMCP to your AI assistant in minutes.
+Choose your platform below.

 3. Enter the MCP server URL: https://togomcp.rdfportal.org/mcp

-1. Navigate to Settings → Developer → Edit Config
+1. Navigate to Settings → Developer → Edit Config.
+This opens claude_desktop_config.json.

 {